digitaltom/leaflet-indoor/README.md

         markerForFeature
     });

+or set a level for all objects of the layer:

+    var indoorLayer = new L.Indoor(data, {
+      level: 0
+    })

 L.Control.Level is the user interface component that allows for the easy switching of levels.
 It takes in some levels (which you can get from the indoor